lao8n/epfl_edx_scala/actor_key_value_store/README.md

 Q: How do we retry persistence with a timeout?
 A: I tried using AskTimeoutException because I think this is a non-blocking way to not have to manually track in a map etc. Persist requests and how many attempts we have made.
-However, the problem I'm running into AskTimeOutException completes the future and then replying to that future which has expired - results in DeadlLetters
+However, the problem I'm running into AskTimeOutException completes the future and then replying to that future which has expired - results in Deadletters - basically the problem is the Persistence trying to reply to an already expired future.
+Also cannot use ReceiveTimeout because that is a general timeout - but even though we might be waiting for one ack other messages may be coming in all the time.

 ### Replicator questions
 Q: How should we handle seq number?
 Should it be immutable or mutable var?